GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/functions.rst

     def foo()
         print("foo")

-daScript can always infer a function's return type.
+Daslang can always infer a function's return type.
 Returning different types is a compilation error::

     def foo(a:bool)